Game of Thrones Theme

 "Game of Thrones Theme", also referred to as "Game of Thrones Main Title Theme", is the theme music of HBO's fantasy television series Game of Thrones and its prequel House of the Dragon, and plays during the title sequences to both shows.
 It was composed by Ramin Djawadi in 2011, after series creator David Benioff and D. B. Weiss approached him requesting a theme.

-Asked to avoid flutes and violins, which the producers felt were overused in fantasy themes, Djawadi used the cello as the lead instrument.
+Asked to avoid flutes and solo vocals, which the producers felt were overused in fantasy themes, Djawadi used the cello as the lead instrument.
 The piece begins in a minor key, then switches between corresponding major and minor keys repeatedly.
 Djawadi was shown a preliminary rendering of the title sequence before composing this music to accompany it.
 Several artists have covered or parodied the music, sometimes adding lyrics to the originally instrumental work.

 The Game of Thrones theme is used for House of the Dragon starting in the second episode.